So, You Want to Use Microlearning?

 Interactive visuals (e.g., video, interactive PDFs, and VR) are the most effective method for presenting training content.
 Usually, a module will only contain one learning strategy, remaining consistent and concise.
 The same can be said of the transitions between the sections of the module.
 For example, these indicators are often in the form of an arrow or button – the less text, the better.
 At the conclusion of the module, it’s also helpful to direct the learner to the succeeding module.

 A successful module assesses the learner’s ability to absorb and practice the new skill.
 Quizzes and other testing methods perform this function.
-Just as the training content should be concise, the .
+Just as the training content should be concise, the assessment should also be brief.
 Accurate testing of the learner’s understanding also depends on a high degree of authenticity.
 It can be difficult to find the balance between brevity and presenting the learner with a real-life application.

 Microlearning can be applied to all kinds of content, and it’s a highly effective way to train employees.
 From compliance training to systems training, it can turn a bulk of information into easily digestible segments.
 Its’ simple navigation, accessibility, and individual-based assessments make it a convenient option for many employees.
 However, microlearning isn’t a “cure-all”.
 Complicated content that is mostly information-based or requires a lot of practice is likely better taught through other means.
 Start by assessing your content.
 Then, determine the best training method.
 The results will reflect your preparation.